Quiet your inner critic who keeps telling you to stay small

 Sound familiar?
 These thoughts feel so automatic and true that you might not even question them anymore.

-People-pleasing often gets dismissed as being "too nice" or "caring too much," but the reality is far more complex and costly than most people understand.
-When you've spent years—maybe decades—prioritizing everyone else's comfort over your own truth, the effects ripple through every area of your life.
+Low self-esteem often gets dismissed as just "lacking confidence" or "being insecure," but the reality is far more complex and costly than most people understand.
+When you've spent years doubting yourself and playing small, the effects ripple through every area of your life.

 The Goal: Authentic Self-Expression Everywhere